useswype/refilter/README.md

 ---

-A powerful and flexible React library to effortlessly add robust filtering capabilities to your applications, simplifies creating dynamic and interactive user interfaces, allowing users to filter through large datasets easily
+A powerful and flexible React library to effortlessly add robust filtering capabilities to your applications, simplifies creating dynamic and interactive user interfaces, allowing users to filter through large datasets easily.

 ## 📝 Table of Contents